-CGIF's operating results have remained manageable over the last three years, with a return on equity of 2.3% in 2021 (2020: 2.0%).
 CGIF does not have specific profit targets or mandates, aside from its objective of supporting the development of the Asian bond market.
 This differs from most privately owned and commercially run organisations, which have earnings growth and dividend targets.
 This makes CGIF's performance goals similar to those of mutual insurance companies and government agencies whose profit margins are set to ensure reasonable compensation for the risk assumed, and to support long-term capital growth that is commensurate with forecast business growth.

-Fitch sees CGIF's insured portfolio as high risk within the context of our ratings criteria for guarantors; a high-risk portfolio is characterised by high frequency and severity of losses and uncapped currency risk.
+Fitch sees CGIF's insured portfolio as high risk within the context of its rating criteria for guarantors.
+A high-risk portfolio is characterised by a high frequency and severity of losses and uncapped currency risk.
 CGIF's underwriting and controls appear well-thought-out and prudent, albeit untested, to manage the high risk from its insured portfolio.
 CGIF is exposed to volatile guarantee risks because it guarantees non-investment-grade corporate issuance.
 It is also exposed to foreign-currency risk, as it provides local currency-denominated guarantees to emerging markets.